djoshi7796/Solder-Quality-Detection/src/scripts/README.md

 ### Run project.sh

 (Should we mention any assumptions about data directory structure before running the code?)
 The project can be run by invoking the following command:
 *bash project.sh </path /to/ circuit/ boards> -e(or --epochs) <epochs> -b(or --batch_size) <batch_size> --lr < learning_rate> --l1 <l1_regularizer> --l2 <l2_regularizer>*
 It takes the path to circuit board images as a required argument.
 The rest of the arguments - preceded by either '-' or '--' - are optional arguments followed by their respective values.
-The default values for the following are: epochs : 74 batch_size : 32 learning_rate : 0.01 l1 : 0 l2 : 0
+The default values for the following are:
+epochs : 74
+batch_size : 32
+learning_rate : 0.01
+l1 : 0
+l2 : 0

 The above hyperparameters gave optimal results out of all the experiments that we conducted.
 However, the user is free to tune them directly through the command-line.
 #### Preprocessing
-The preprocessing script generates a CSV file with 'crop-path, label' pairs and saves it in *</path /to/ circuit/ boards>* It also generates another CSV file 'CURRENT-DATA.csv' that records number of available circuit boards, positives and negatives for the current data.
+The preprocessing script generates a CSV file with 'crop-path, label' pairs and saves it in *</path /to/ circuit/ boards>*.
+It also generates another CSV file 'CURRENT-DATA.csv' that records number of available circuit boards, positives and negatives for the current data.
 It saves this file in '../results/' folder, relative to the source folder

 #### Training